Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Festival of dance, theater, music and cinema 'Romaeuropa'.

-Another of the Eternal City's major artistic events in autumn is Romaeuropa, recognized as the most important Italian cultural festival and whose aim for the past three decades has been to showcase contemporary art in different disciplines to the public.
+Another of the Eternal City's major artistic events in autumn is that of Romaeuropa, recognized as the most important Italian cultural festival and whose aim for the past three decades has been to showcase contemporary art in different disciplines to the public.

 The festival takes place annually during the months of September, October and November and its program includes film screenings, dance performances, musical and theatrical performances.
 Nothing is missing!